http://www.fpnotebook.com/

 - Urinalysis

-- Lab findings suggestive of ethylene glycol ingestion
+- Lab findings suggestive of Ethylene Glycol ingestion

-- Serum Osmolar Gap >10 mOsm/kg H2O
+- Serum Osmolar Gap increased (especially if >10 mOsm/kg H2O)

-- Metabolic Acidosis with increased Anion Gap
+- Metabolic Acidosis with High Anion Gap

 - Hypocalcemia